ABOUT CLBS

 Cirrhosis – a chronic problem that impairs the liver’s ability to remove toxins (poisonous substances) from the body

-• Autoimmune – cirrhosis resulting from the body’s own immune system attacking the liver
+• Autoimmune – cirrhosis resulting from the body’s immune system attacking the liver

 • Cryptogenic – cirrhosis that has an uncertain cause